Criminal justice system of Japan: Arrest

 Police have to secure warrants to search for or seize evidence.
 A warrant is also necessary for an arrest, although if the crime is very serious or if the perpetrator is likely to flee, it can be obtained immediately after arrest.
 Within forty-eight hours after placing a suspect under detention, the police have to present their case before a prosecutor, who is then required to apprise the accused of the charges and of the right to counsel.
 Within another twenty-four hours, the prosecutor has to go before a judge and present a case to obtain a detention order.
-Suspects can be held for ten days (extensions are granted in almost all cases when requested), pending an investigation and a decision whether or not to prosecute.
+Suspects can be held for ten days (extensions are granted in most cases when requested), pending an investigation and a decision whether or not to prosecute.
 In the 1980s, some suspects were reported to have been mistreated during this detention to exact a confession.
 These detentions often occur at cells within police stations, called daiyo kangoku.
 A suspect can be taken into custody after arrest and before prosecution for up to 23 days.